• Skip to main content

 Keep in touch!

 I tried to make my instructions as detailed as possible but if you’ve still got questions get in touch!
 Always happy to help.
-If you make these homemade perogies I’d love to know how they turned out for you.
+If you make these homemade pierogies I’d love to know how they turned out for you.
 Let me know in the comments below, thanks!

 Follow me on Facebook, Instagram and Twitter for regular recipe updates!
 Or you could subscribe to this blog and receive all my latest recipes right into your mailbox!

-Homemade Perogies with Cheddar and Potatoes
+Homemade Pierogies with Cheddar and Potatoes

 5 from 4 votes